Fixture vs Personal Property: What Stays or Goes?

 Window Treatments

-- Curtain rods: Often treated as fixtures.
+- Curtain rods: Often treated as fixtures because they are installed and attached to the wall.

 This is a frequent source of frustration because buyers remember how a room looked staged.
 If you want the rods and drapes, write both into the contract.